Click on the name of the location below the map to access a specific location page and event details.

 Rules & Safety

-- Companies who register teams for any Virtual Race in the Virtual Series must have a facility or office on the continent in which the Virtual Race is held.
+- Participants must be employed in the country in which the Race is held.
+Companies who register teams for any Race in the Series must have a facility or office in the country in which the Race is held.

-- By registering for a Virtual Race, participants represent and warrant that: (a) they are medically fit to run; and (b) they fulfill the previously-listed employment requirements.
+- Each participant must register online using the Series’ registration system in order to be officially entered and eligible to run a Race.
+By registering for a Race, Participants represent and warrant that: (a) they are medically fit to run; and (b) they fulfill the previously listed employment requirements.

 - Participants do not need to be registered for an In-Person Race to participate in a Virtual Race.